inbarajaldrin/aruco_camera_localizer/README.md

 To install, place this repository in the src directory of your workspace.
 Also install the repository `max_camera_msgs` in the same location.
 The repository is [here](https://github.com/MaxlGao/max_camera_msgs).
 Then, build your workspace.

 To run, first make sure a UR driver is running.
-Then, run `ros2 run max_camera_localizer localize` inside your workspace.
+Then, run `ros2 run aruco_camera_localizer localize` inside your workspace.

 A preview window will appear, picking one camera accessible to the system.
 Press ESC to select this camera, or press any other key to move onto the next camera.
 Once you select your camera, a more detailed window will appear marking detected objects and annotating details in the top left corner.
 If you know your camera ID and would like to skip this process, pass the additional arg `--camera-id [YOUR_ID]`.
 Be warned; USB cameras can change IDs between uses.